yiannist/hakyll-website/pubs.md

 Papers I 've worked on (alone or as joint work).

+# ErLLVM: An LLVM Backend for Erlang

+Authors: Konstantinos Sagonas, Chris Stavrakakis, Yiannis Tsiouris

+Erlang Workshop, Copenhagen - DK, September 2012 (*Subm.*)

+## Abstract

+This paper describes ErLLVM, a new backend for the HiPE compiler, the native code compiler of Erlang/OTP, that targets the LLVM compiler infrastructure.
+Besides presenting the overall architecture and integration of ErLLVM in Erlang/OTP, we describe the changes to LLVM that ErLLVM required and discuss technical challenges and decisions we took.
+Finally, we provide a detailed performance evaluation of ErLLVM compared to BEAM, the existing backends of the HiPE compiler, and Erjang.

+* * *

 # A Scalability Benchmark Suite for Erlang/OTP

 Authors: Stavros Aronis, Nikolaos Papaspyrou, Katerina Roukounaki, Konstantinos